surfscape/labs/README.md

-# SurfScape Labs
+# SurfScape Labs (deprecated)

+> [!IMPORTANT]
+> SurfScape Labs project has been deprecated.
+Please check our [web portal](https://surfscape.neocities.org) for new information.

-Experiments portal for testing new features and servies from SurfScape to the public.
+Experiments portal for testing new features and services.

 ## Installation